puppetlabs/puppetlabs-registry/README.markdown

 ###HKEY_USERS and HKEY_CURRENT_USER support

-HKEY_USERS is a root level registry hive that contains user specific keys and values, organized by their unique SID.
+- HKEY_USERS is a root level registry hive that contains user specific keys and values, organized by their unique SID.

-HKEY_CURRENT_USER is a root level hive that is a mapping to the HKEY_USER\SID of the current user (logged in, or even as a service).
+- HKEY_CURRENT_USER is a root level hive that is a mapping to the HKEY_USER\SID of the current processes user.

 To use HKEY_USERS you must supply the SID of the user you wish to effect, for example: